 Information is available in the King County Schools COVID-19 Response Toolkit.
 This toolkit outlines the steps schools should take if there is a suspected or confirmed case of COVID-19 within their school community.

 The toolkit includes guides and templates for communicating with school staff and families.
 Notification letter templates, fact sheets, contact tracing lists, and other materials are available.
 Resources are translated into multiple languages.

 We update resources in the toolkit based on the needs of the community and as COVID-19 restrictions change.

-The Department of Health's decision tree for reopening categorizes transmission rate into High, Medium, and Low.
+The Department of Health's decision framework for reopening categorizes transmission rate into High, Moderate, and Low.
 Data changes daily but looking over a two-week period is a better indicator of the transmission rate.
 Instead of daily checks, use 2-week periods to determine your community's transmission rate.